General aspects

 YES.

-You have 1 year at most to collect signatures.
-You can stop at any time if you’re confident you’ve reached the minimum number of signatures (at least 1 million in total, with minimum numbers in at least 7 EU countries)
+You can stop at any time if you’re confident you’ve reached the minimum number of signatures (at least 1 million in total, with minimum numbers in at least 7 EU countries).
+You should aim for as many signatures as possible in excess of the minimum 1 million, to take into account the fact that some signatures may be invalidated during the verification process carried out by the different EU countries.

 NO.